We are proud of our school and expect all pupils to wear the SMS uniform with pride. We believe our uniform:

 We also have our own uniform exchange where we recycle school uniform.
 Details about this will be sent out in our school newsletter.

 Lost Property and Valuables

+Please note that the school and The Mast Academy Trust cannot be held responsible for any loss or damage to property; therefore, please do not allow your child to bring valuable articles to school.
 The vast majority of our pupils are scrupulously honest.
 Lost property can usually be recovered very quickly if the loss is reported straight away and the articles are marked.
 Watches, etc. can be reclaimed from the school office.
 However, pupils should not bring valuables or large sums of money to school unless strictly necessary.
 Money must not be left in classrooms, desks or drawers.
-During a P.E. lesson valuables should be handed to the teacher for safe keeping.
-Radios, iPods and MP3 players are not allowed.
-Should they be brought to school and then lost, damaged or stolen, children would be very upset.
+During a PE lesson, valuables should be handed to the teacher for safe keeping.
+Other than mobile phones, electronic devices are not allowed.
+Understandably, should they be brought to school and lost, damaged or stolen, children would be upset.
 Don’t let your children bring them.